Permits for Excavation and Survey Work in Greece

 The project director is responsible for the fees associated with surveying the plots to be purchased (or expropriated) and for the cost of the attorney and symvolaiographos.

-Land can also vary in price rather dramatically, whether purchased outright or expropriated, and it is important that directors applying for a permit to excavate be able to demonstrate who owns the land on which they hope to excavate and that if it is privately held they have the funds in hand for the acquisition.
+Land can vary in price dramatically, whether purchased outright or expropriated, and it is important that directors applying for a permit to excavate be able to demonstrate that they have the funds in hand for the acquisition.

-The process for expropriation (anagkastiki apallotriosi) of land is somewhat different and in this case a court-established objective value (antikeimeniki axia) will be paid for the land, which can be quite high in some areas, such as in coastal zones.
+The process for expropriation (anagkastiki apallotriosi) of land is somewhat different than outright purchase and in this case a tax-office assessed objective value (antikeimeniki axia) will be the basis for a court decision, which may also take into account the commercial value of the land, based on recent sales of adjacent or nearby parcels.
 The expropriation requires a judicial procedure and can last from 2 to 5 years.
 The procedure is undertaken by the Greek State – but paid for by the excavation director through the ASCSA – and constitutes the ultimate solution, if the owners of the land do not wish to sell the property or do not agree with the selling price.
 The court decides on the price of the land, which automatically comes to the ownership of the Greek State when the price decided by the court to the landowners has been paid.

 C. Procedures for obtaining a permit from the School